zhouyf-10/starter-hugo-academic/content/_index.md

     content:
       title: News
       text: |-
-        - **2023/01**, One paper on [distributed local routing for quantum network-enabled microgrids] is accepted by the 2023 IEEE PESGM.
-Congratulations, Sijia!
+        - **2024/06**, Our paper on Distributed quantum ML-based stability assessment is accepted by 2024 IEEE International Conference on Quantum Computing and Engineering (QCE24).
+        - **2024/03**, Three papers are accepted by 2024 IEEE PESGM on Learning-enabled runtime reachable dynamics, Stochastic reachable dynamics, and Adversarial-resilient quantum ML.
-        - **2023/10**, Our paper on [ML-based dynamic equivalencing] was selected as the Top 5 in the 2023 CIGRE Next Generation Network (NGN) Paper Competition.
-Congratulations, Qing!
+        - **2023/10**, Our paper on [ML-based dynamic equivalencing](https://arxiv.org/pdf/2309.16950) was selected as the Top 5 in the 2023 CIGRE Next Generation Network (NGN) Paper Competition.
         - **2023/10**, Our paper on [ML-based dynamic equivalencing](https://ieeexplore.ieee.org/document/10298789) is accepted by IEEE Transactions on Power Systems.
-Congratulations, Qing!
         - **2023/08**, Our paper on [ML-based, certified microgrid control](https://ieeexplore.ieee.org/abstract/document/10233047) is accepted by IEEE Transactions on Smart Grid.
+        - **2023/03**, One paper on [Distributed local routing for quantum network-enabled microgrids](https://ieeexplore.ieee.org/abstract/document/10364635) is accepted by the 2023 IEEE PESGM.
-        - **2023/03**, Our paper on [noise-resilient quantum EMTP](https://ieeexplore.ieee.org/abstract/document/9769895) is published by IEEE Transactions on Power Systems.
+        - **2023/03**, Our paper on [Noise-resilient quantum EMTP](https://ieeexplore.ieee.org/abstract/document/9769895) is published by IEEE Transactions on Power Systems.
         - **2023/01**, Our paper on [Quantum ML-based stability assessment](https://ieeexplore.ieee.org/abstract/document/9737359) is accepted by IEEE Transactions on Power Systems.
     design:
       columns: '2'